fallin/Itc4net/README.md

 Threading & Synchronization Concerns

 - The core ITC classes (stamp, ID, and event) are immutable so they are inherently thread-safe.
 However, that transfers synchronization concerns to the developer using the library.
 For example, imagine a process (e.g., ASP.NET WebAPI application) that maintains a single ITC stamp to track causal history for the entire process.
-While the core operations themselves are thread-safe, an operations on the stamp need to be synchronized (serialized access) since the variable needs to be overwritten.
-That is, concurrent calls to Event is not the same as serialized calls to Event.
+While the core operations themselves are thread-safe, any operations on the  shared variable instance need to be synchronized (serialized access) since the variable needs to be overwritten between each operation.
+That is, concurrent calls to Event are not the same as serialized calls to Event.
-  - [Future enhancement?]
-It may be useful to provide a mutable wrapper class that performs synchronized access to the ITC stamp.
-The wrapper class's API would be simpler because mutable versions of Event, Join, and Receive would not have to return a value and Send could simply return the anonymous stamp (not both).
+  - [Future Enhancement?]
+It may be useful to provide a mutable wrapper class that performs synchronized operations on a shared ITC stamp.
+The wrapper class's API would be simpler because mutable versions of Event, Join, and Receive would not have to return a value and Send could simply return the anonymous stamp.
+It's unclear whether this would help or make the API surface more confusing (i.e., this is immutable, but this other class is not!)

 ### Additional Resources